yojimbo87/dictator/README.md

 }
 ```

+## Property attributes

+Classes which are meant to have their properties converted to or from document format can use the following attributes:

+- `AliasField` - Specified alias will be used as field name to convert property to or from document format.
+- `IgnoreField` - Ignores property during when converting object to or from document format.
+- `IgnoreNullValue` - Ignores property if it contains null value when converting object to or from document format.

 ## Global settings

 `Dictator.Settings` object contains several properties which determine and affects how certain operations are perfomed.
 These include:

-- `Dictator.Settings.EnumFormat` - global enum serialization format (default is set to `EnumFormat.Object`)
+- `Dictator.Settings.EnumFormat` - Global enum serialization format (default is set to `EnumFormat.Object`).
-- `Dictator.Settings.MergeBehavior` - global documents merge behavior (default is set to `MergeBehavior.OverwriteFields`)
+- `Dictator.Settings.MergeBehavior` - Global documents merge behavior (default is set to `MergeBehavior.OverwriteFields`).
-- `Dictator.Settings.DateTimeFormat` - global DateTime serialization format (default is set to `DateTimeFormat.Object`)
+- `Dictator.Settings.DateTimeFormat` - Global DateTime serialization format (default is set to `DateTimeFormat.Object`).
-- `Dictator.Settings.DateTimeStringFormat` - global DateTime string format which will be used when serializing DateTime object in string format (default is set to `yyyy-MM-ddTHH:mm:ss.fffZ`)
+- `Dictator.Settings.DateTimeStringFormat` - Global DateTime string format which will be used when serializing DateTime object in string format (default is set to `yyyy-MM-ddTHH:mm:ss.fffZ`).